PhungDucKien/excelium/slate/source/includes/_web_api.md

 --------- | -----------
 text | the value to match with the result

-## Verify Location Contain
+## Verify Location Match

-Verifies that the absolute URL of the current page contains the given value.
+Verifies that the absolute URL of the current page matches the given value.
 When the verify fails, the test will continue execution, logging the failure.

 ### Usage

 `
-verifyLocationContain(text)
+verifyLocationMatch(text)
 `

 ### Parameters